-When a READ or WRITE command is issued, a block of columns equal to the BL is effectively selected.
+When a READ or WRITE command is issued, a block of columns equal to BL is selected.
 All accesses for that burst take place within this block, meaning that the burst will wrap within the block if a boundary is reached.
-The block is uniquely selected by A1-A8 when BL = 2, A2-A8 when BL = 4, and A3-A8 when BL = 8.
+The block is uniquely selected by A1-A8 when BL = 2; by A2-A8 when BL = 4; and by A3-A8 when BL = 8.
 The remaining (least significant) address bit(s) is (are) used to select the starting location within the block.